Sharif707/Sharif707/README.md

 ###
 ## 🌟 About Me

-👋 Hey there!
-I'm Sharif , a **passionate Frontend developer** with a love for crafting elegant solutions to complex problems.
+👋Hello!
+I'm **Mohammad Sharif**, a passionate Frontend **web developer** who loves crafting modern and user-friendly applications.
+I specialize in **React, JavaScript, tailwindcss and other front-end development tools**, always striving to build efficient and scalable solutions.

 💻 **What I Do:**
 - 🚀 Building scalable and user-friendly applications